ProphetLamb/poe-high-spammer/README.md

 > As for how to actually do it, it seems most commonly if you have a gaming mouse it should come with a control panel software that lets you rebind what mouse buttons do, but I don't think I have that personally, so you'd probably want to look into using AutoHotkey.
 As GGG tells us that anything that goes beyond 1 click or button-press = 1 server-side action is a ban-able offense, you shouldn't need to learn anything too sophisticated to set up a simple key rebind with AutoHotkey.

 This tool uses the same method.
 We listen to mouse scrolls and count the number of scrolls.
 This queue of user-actions is then drained one-by-one, so that we have a maximum of one server-action per user-action.

+### Thrid-Party Policy

+PoE tools need to respect the [3rd party policy](https://www.pathofexile.com/developer/docs#policy) in addition to the terms of use.
+The relevant section under "Executable apps that run independently from the game" states the following:

+>   * Automation of key-strokes (or other inputs) that affect the game in any way must follow our macro rules:
+>
+>     * Macros must be invoked manually by the user (automated invocations such as but not limited to: timers, reacting to file changes, or from reading the screen are not allowed).
+>     * Each macro invocation must have one set function (it cannot cycle between actions).
+>     * The resulting function must only perform one action that interacts with the game (sending a single chat message or command counts as one action).
+>
+>   * Introducing features against these guidelines or our Terms of Use can result in account termination for you as well as your users.

+Lets go through this point by point.
+* This macro reads from the screen, but it is not invoked by it, the screen is checked in response to a user scroll action exclusively to turn off the macro.
+Invocation must occur manually using a hotkey.
+* The macro rebinds a scroll action to a left-click action.
+This behavior does not change while the macro is active.
+The scroll wheel always performs a left click while the macro is active.
+* On scroll the macro only perform a single action in game while active.

 ## Detection method